- MFA + Hebrew embassy legalisation handled in-house

 The Thai House Registration is short, dense and unforgiving in translation; reading authorities in Hebrew jurisdictions know exactly what they expect to see, and this page documents the version we deliver every time.
-Regardless of whether the destination is a consulate, university, civil registrar, employer or court, our in-house senior translator vetted by Thailand's Department of Consular Affairs delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the chapters that follow are deliberately concrete: numbers, hours, named offices, named stamps — no abstractions — so you can scope the job before you commit.
+Regardless of whether the destination is a consulate, university, civil registrar, employer or court, the file is drafted by senior translator vetted by Thailand's Department of Consular Affairs working in-house, to the standard the Thai MFA, the Bangkok embassy and the destination registry each apply in turn; the sections below are organised so you can read top-to-bottom on first visit, then jump back to pricing, turnaround or glossary as you need on follow-up visits.

 Why a specialist Hebrew translator matters for House Registration